yashas-13/cuz2/frontend_AGENTS.md

 # **frontend\_agents.md: Enhanced Frontend Interactions for Pharmaceutical Supply Chain Management System**

-This document outlines the design and enhanced interaction patterns of the three primary user dashboards (manufacturer.html, cfa.html, stockist.html) within the Pharmaceutical Supply Chain Management System.
-It details how these dashboards connect to the backend API, handle user interactions, display information relevant to each role, and includes suggestions for richer functionalities.
+This document outlines the proposed design and enhanced interaction patterns of the three primary user dashboards (manufacturer.html, cfa.html, stockist.html) within the Pharmaceutical Supply Chain Management System.
+The repository currently does not include these frontend pages or accompanying JavaScript; this file serves purely as a design reference.
+It details how the dashboards will connect to the backend API, handle user interactions, display information relevant to each role, and includes suggestions for richer functionalities.

 ## **1\.
 Core Frontend Principles (Retained & Enhanced)**